 An AED can save a life.
 If there is an AED in your building, we need to know.

-Approximately 30,000 Australians suffer a cardiac arrest every year.
-It can happen to anyone, at any age.
-The chances of surviving an out-of-hospital cardiac arrest is significantly higher when a person receives early life support in the form of CPR and the use of an AED.
+About 30,000 Australians suffer a cardiac arrest every year and the chances of surviving a cardiac arrest are significantly higher when bystanders use CPR and an AED.

 What is an AED?

-Automated External Defibrillators (AEDs) are portable electronic medical devices which monitor a person’s heart rhythms and deliver assisted electrical shock (‘defibrillation’) to counteract sudden cardiac arrest (loss of heart function).
+Automated External Defibrillators (AEDs) are portable electronic medical devices which monitor heart rhythms and deliver assisted electrical shock (‘defibrillation’) to counteract sudden cardiac arrest.

 AEDs can be used by anyone and require no training.
-When you call Triple Zero (000) in an emergency, our highly skilled Emergency Medical Dispatch team will direct you with every step of using the AED until our Paramedics arrive on scene.
+When you call Triple Zero (000) in a cardiac emergency, our Emergency Medical Dispatch team will direct you through the steps to use the AED until our crews arrive.

 For more people to survive cardiac arrest, South Australia needs more AEDs available in communities, workplaces, schools and clubs in the event of an emergency.